gauti038/taskmanager/README.md

     ```
 8. Open http://omnius-challenge.demo/ on browser and you can access webapp

-9. The same yamls can be used on Kubernetes with appropriate changes to docker registry.
+9. The same yamls can be used on Kubernetes with appropriate changes to docker registry location in image names.

 10. Commands to manually scale a deployment
     ```